 Usually each coin has its own wallet options, aka its own applications for every operating system and device type.
 So, with their e-wallets , the users are able to create new addresses for the specific cryptocurrency and send or receive payments to these addresses.

 It is very important to note that a coin should be sent ONLY to addresses of this specific coin type.
 For example, sending Bitcoin coins to a Digibyte address would definetely not work and would even lead to the loss of the BTC coins.

 This is especially dangerous for coins which have the same address type/format , like BitcoinCash and Bitcoin or BitcoinZ and ZCash, because these addresses look quite similar with each other.

 What is a multi-wallet or a multi-crypto wallet?

 A cryptocurrency multiwallet is an application that allows cryptocurrency users to store and retrieve their digital assets, exactly like a normal e-wallet does, with the special feature that they can use the same application for storing many different coins.

 So the multiwallets have the advantage that can create different types of addresses, hosting different coins.
 This way, multiwallets enable the user to manage a whole portofolio of different assets with just one application.

-Here we should add a couple of extra wallet options for cryptocurrencies: The paper and the hardware wallets.
+A couple of extra wallet options for cryptocurrencies are the paper and the hardware wallets.

 The hardware multiwallets are stand-alone devices (quite like a smart usb with small display and buttons).
 These solutions have the advantage that they don’t require a major device like a PC or a mobile phone, therefore they are much more portable and offer sophisticated encryption options.
 Some popular examples are Ledger Nano S and Trezor.